 Halton Stairlifts: Leading Liverpool-Based Stairlift Company Achieves Platinum Trusted Service Award for 4th Year Running

-Liverpool, England, Nov.
-14, 2023 (GLOBE NEWSWIRE) -- Halton Stairlifts, the UK’s leading new and reconditioned stairlift expert, is proud to announce the impressive achievement of becoming a Feefo’s Platinum Trusted Service Award winner for the 4th year running.
+Liverpool, England – Halton Stairlifts, the UK’s leading new and reconditioned stairlift expert, is proud to announce the impressive achievement of becoming a Feefo’s Platinum Trusted Service Award winner for the 4th year running.

 The Feefo Trusted Service Awards is an annual celebration that recognises businesses that demonstrate outstanding service to their customers, with the winners being decided based on the rating they receive from their customers.
 By consistently achieving this award, Halton Stairlifts has shown its staunch commitment to offering nothing but exceptional service that prioritises a friendly, customised, and professional approach to every customer.